Wolvarun9295/StockPricePrediction/README.md

 ```

 ### Step 3:
+In this step we will run all the python scripts in the following order.
+Note that you can make changes wherever necessary according to your settings.
 - Run the **createBucket.py** file.
 This will create the bucket in the AWS S3.
 - Run the **uploadFile.py** file.
 This will upload the CSV file in your bucket.
 - Run the **fetchFile.py** file.
 This will fetch the CSV file from your bucket.
 - Run the **dataCleaner.py** file.
 This is clean the data in CSV file.
 - Run the **modelBuilder.py** file.
 This will build the model based on the data and save the model.
 It will be saved in the project folder named **GoogleStockModel**.
+*NOTE: Running the modelBuilder.py can also run all the above files sequentially.
+If you want to test each code, run each one individually.*

 ### Step 4:
 - After building the model, on terminal start the Zookeeper and Kafka servers.